Retirement in France

 Use of Assurance Vie contracts

 Parents can help mitigate future inheritance tax by making gifts.
-Those that don't wish to give away funds to their offspring, or have a need for money as a source of income or capital in their lifetime, should consider using Assurance Vie contracts in their tax planning.
+Those who don't wish to give away funds to their offspring, or who need money as a source of income or capital in their lifetime, should consider using Assurance Vie contracts in their tax planning.

 Here is a checklist to consider: